laws-africa/indigo/README.md

 [![Build Status](https://travis-ci.org/Code4SA/indigo.svg)](http://travis-ci.org/Code4SA/indigo)

-Indigo is AfricanLII's document management system for managing, capturing and publishing legislation in the Akoma Ntoso format.
+Indigo is AfricanLII's document management system for managing, capturing and publishing legislation in the [Akoma Ntoso](http://www.akomantoso.org/) format.

+It is a Django python web application with three components:

+* a web-based editor
+* a REST API for managing and authoring documents
+* a REST API for vending legislative documents in HTML and XML

 Local development
 -----------------